Queen Elizabeth II: Former prime ministers reflect on monarch's reign

 Sir Tony said the Queen "personified everything which makes us proud to be British" and recalled memories of her from his youth.

 "The Queen has been part of my life for all of my life.
-From the moment I waved my little flag as I watched her, as a child, be driven through the streets of Durham, to the honour of being her Prime Minister, to my last meeting with her and then lunching with her at Windsor Castle for the Garter ceremony just a few months ago, she has been an enduring presence of strength and stability.
+From the moment I waved my little flag as I watched her, as a child, be driven through the streets of Durham, to the honour of being her prime minister, to my last meeting with her and then lunching with her at Windsor Castle for the Garter ceremony just a few months ago, she has been an enduring presence of strength and stability.

 "At that lunch, we sat next to each other and she was on sparkling form as we talked - warm, gracious, humorous and spirited.